alphagov/govuk-frontend/docs/releasing/publishing.md

 3. Confirm that any related content for the Design System or Frontend docs is ready to publish.

-4. Write a summary of the release for the cross-government and GDS #govuk-design-system Slack channels.
+4. Write a summary to post on Slack after the release.
 For example:

     🚀 We’ve just released GOV.‌UK Frontend v3.7.0.
 It's now easier and faster to use our Sass.
 We've also made improvements to back links, breadcrumbs, lists and the header.
 Thanks to @<SLACK-NAME> and @<SLACK-NAME> for helping with this release. [https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0](https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0)